CDPs

 Minimum collateral value required

 Liquidation Threshold (LT) is a protocol parameter which holds the value for absolute minimum collateralization ratio.
-If the Collateralization Ratio of an account is lower than the Liquidation Threshold, it can be liquidated by the liquidation functions in the protocol.
+If the of an account is lower than the Liquidation Threshold, it can be liquidated by the liquidation functions in the protocol.

-Collateralization Ratio converted to a percentage.
+converted to a percentage.